-Victoria Peak.
-The highest mountain on Hong Kong Island, home to some of the most expensive real estate on the planet.
+Victoria Peak: the highest mountain on Hong Kong Island and home to some of the most expensive real estate on the planet.
 It’s got unbelievable views of ocean, mountain, islands, and a hell of a lot of city.

-Most people get to this famous lookout spot by the historic Peak Tram, which has taken passengers uphill since 1888.
+Most people get to this famous lookout spot by the historical Peak Tram, which has taken passengers uphill since 1888.
 But if you’ve got the time and a good pair of running shoes, you can boast that you climbed Hong Kong’s most famous mountain.
 (Hiking up is also one of our four top tips for saving money at The Peak.)

 Our Victoria Peak hiking guide also includes rides on two of the coolest forms of transportation in Hong Kong, just to throw in a little history and culture too.

 Hiking up Victoria Peak

 A fun way to get to the top of Victoria Peak is via the Morning Trail, which starts with a ride on the longest outdoor escalator system in the world, the Central–Mid-Levels Escalator.
 The escalator goes downhill from 6 am to 10 am, and then switches direction to go uphill from 10:30 am to midnight.
 So aim to get to the Escalator at 10:30 am, unless you want to climb hundreds of steps.

 Enjoy the ride up, taking in the sights along the way, until you reach the very end of the Escalator on Conduit Road.
 Turn right on Conduit, and walk about 15 minutes until you reach Hatton Road.
 Turn left onto Hatton, and you’ll soon reach the Lung Fu Shan Morning Trail entrance which follows Hatton Road (and, shortly after, a public toilet).